legislation/data-documentation/glossary.md

 ## revised legislation

-We use the terms "revise", "revised" and "revision" to refer to the editorial process of incorporating amendments and carrying through other effects into legislation.
+We use the terms “revise”, “revised” and “revision” to refer to the editorial process of incorporating amendments and carrying through other effects into legislation.

 ## secondary legislation

 Delegated legislation made by a person or body under authority contained in primary legislation.
-It is also referred to as "subordinate legislation"
+It is also referred to as “subordinate legislation”

 ## section